 His job, in other words, was to be a source of community support.

 Though, it was difficult to see so many of the ex-trainees with an abundance of energy and nowhere to expel it.
-Some had been designated as 'criminals' under Felix's reign, as the raven-haired man had outlawed non-consensual sex (for any age, not just twelve and under), murder (against anyone, not just political officials), violence against children, against animals, against anyone, except to protect oneself and others, and yet, at the same time Felix's office had loosened the reigns on laws and sentencing for petty crimes.
+Some had been designated as 'criminals' under Felix's reign, as the raven-haired man had outlawed non-consensual sex (for any age, not just twelve and under), murder (against anyone, not just political officials), violence against children, against anyone, except to protect oneself and others, and yet, at the same time Felix's office had loosened the reigns on laws and sentencing for petty crimes.